 Mars Reborn: homepage -- Index: Martian place names -- Planetocopia: more world-models

-Araby is the great northern desert called Arabia Terra on old maps, until it was settled, at which point confusion between the two identically named deserts, one Terran, one Martian but with the word Terra in it, provoked a simplification.
-Though a desert, Araby's lower, warmer and wetter than the southern highlands.
+Araby is the largest northern desert.
+It was called Arabia Terra on old maps, until it was settled, at which point confusion between the two identically named deserts, one Terran, one Martian but with the word Terra in it, provoked a simplification.
+Though a desert, Araby's lower and thus warmer and wetter than the southern highlands.
 Nearly every crater has at least a marsh and grasslands.
 The largest and deepest (with the densest air) have lakes and forests.
 Cassini (upper right of orbital photo) stands out--a circular oasis 400 km wide (250 mi).

-Beyond Meridia, the Southern Deserts begin--steadily the land mounts and cools, the air grows dry and thin, and cratered wastelands stretch all the way to the Pole.
+Beyond Meridia, the Noachian Desert begins--slowly the land mounts and cools, the air grows dry and thin, and cratered wastelands stretch all the way to the Pole.

 The west coast of Araby is called Cydonia.
-It's one of the few places where the Martian desert meets the sea.
-Mesas ("mensae" in local dialect) dot this plain and march into the sea, making this coast a maze, are somewhat Mediterranean, with occasional winter rains, and summer fogs worthy of San Francisco or Namibia.
+It's one of the few places on Mars where the desert meets the sea.
+Mesas ("mensae" in local dialect) dot this plain and march into the sea, making this coast a maze.
+Cydonia's somewhat Mediterranean, with occasional winter rains, and summer fogs worthy of San Francisco or Namibia.

 But inland, the land dries and reddens quickly.
 The only places offering shade and water are the many deep, angular canyons.
 Winds here are weak and generally blow from the southeast--from the desert's heart.
 Like West Australia or Western Sahara, this beautiful coast is just stuck with a bad latitude.

 At the southern end of the desert coast is the shallow, winding Mawrth River, fed by a crater-marsh complex (bottom center).
-Southwest of the Mawrth lies the equally shallow but much longer Ares River, whose valley detours around the wide, flood-worn crater of Oxia Pallis, dotted with lakes and marshes.
+Southwest of the Mawrth lies the equally shallow but much longer Ares River, whose valley detours around the wide, flood-worn crater of Oxia Pallis, dotted with lakes and marshes (bottom edge).

 Araby's long north shore, the Nilo Coast, is cool but fertile--a wedge some 4000 km long, narrow along the Deutero Coast near dry Cydonia, but widening to 1000 km in the east--the Proto Coast.
 These shores are wrinkled and sprinkled with endless mensae (mesa-islands), forming a triangular archipelago.
 Great crags and stacks and rock arches have been carved out, some hundreds of meters wide and high.
 Though the cliffs are low by Martian standards, they create updrafts quite sufficient to attract megaravens and human recreational gliders, who island-hop down the chain, shooting the arches.

-The woods eventually end in a chain of large craters with marshes and sinks.
+Inland, the woods thin and eventually end in a chain of large craters with marshes and sinks.
 Beyond the rainshadow of their walls is the Araby Desert, broken only by the great oasis of Cassini.